softwareguru/airflowsummit-website/content/faq/_index.md

 ### Will there be live streaming?

 We will not have live streaming.
 We will, however, record sessions and make them available later.
-We are currently evaluating if we publish them on [Airflow’s YouTube Channel](https://www.youtube.com/@ApacheAirflow/featured) or if we host an online event for synced watching of the recordings with live chatting/interaction with speakers and other participants.

 ### Can I join as sponsor?
 Yes!
 Please review our [Prospectus](/docs/AirflowSummit2023-Prospectus-v2.pdf) or contact us at info@airflowsummit.org